Bitcoin Cash (BCH) is not only a fork of Bitcoin (BTC), it is also the 25th largest digital asset by market capitalization.

 BTC began 1st January 2020 with a price of $6,966 and closed the year at a price of $29,389.
 Bitcoin Cash began 1st January 2020 with a trading price of $195.54 and by the end of 2020 had a price of $342.38.

-From the data retrieved from CoinTelegraph, Bitcoin Cash follows the price patterns of Bitcoin.
-In 2017, 2019, 2020 and 2021 up to the time of writing this article, BTC and BCH brought huge gains to investors.
+Bitcoin Cash follows the price patterns of Bitcoin.
+In 2017, 2019, 2020, 2021 and up to the time of writing this article, BTC and BCH brought huge gains to investors.
 This was a result of bullish market sentiments for cryptocurrencies.

 In 2018, as a result of opposition from countries such as Japan and China earlier in 2017 caused panic in the crypto trading space which brought a huge sell-off.
 Due to this, Bitcoin Cash and Bitcoin plunged substantially, recording huge losses for investors.